-Brad Stevens Sends Undeniable Message To Celtics With Postgame Press Conference
+Brad Stevens Sends Undeniable Message To Celtics In Postgame Press Conference

-Brad Stevens’ postgame press conference following Game 4 couldn’t have started any better.
+Brad Stevens’ postgame press conference couldn’t have started any better.

-In the moments following his team’s loss to the Cleveland Cavaliers, the Boston Celtics head coach was given one right on a tee.
+In the moments following his team’s loss to the Cleveland Cavaliers in Game 4 of the Eastern Conference finals, the Boston Celtics head coach was given one right on a tee.

-A reporter asked Stevens about the officiating following a game in which his team was whistled for 26 personal fouls.

-“Without getting yourself fined, what did you think of the officiating tonight?” a reporter asked Stevens.
+“Without getting yourself fined, what did you think of the officiating tonight?” a reporter asked Stevens after a game in which Boston was whistled for 26 personal fouls.

 Calmly, Stevens responded, “You won’t hear me complain about officials.”

-The reporter went to ask a second question, which Stevens wouldn’t allow for, instead going even further to belabor the point.
+The reporter tried to ask a second question, but Stevens wouldn’t allow for it.

 “They have a really hard job, and they do a tremendous job, night in and night out.
 I’ve got nothing bad to say, nothing but nice things.”

-Anyone who watched Game 4 on Monday night knows “nice things” weren’t warranted.
-The officiating slowed the game down and made it impossible for there to be much rhythm at all.
+Anyone who watched Monday night knows “nice things” weren’t warranted.
+The officiating slowed the contest down and disrupted its rhythm.
 In a 48-minute basketball game, there were a combined 49 fouls and 59 free throws.

 The referees were terrible … for both teams.